mozilla-rally/rally-core-addon/docs/IonCorePublishing.md

 ---------------------------------------

 Production signing requires sign-off from addons and releng.
-See the #addons-pipeline channel on Slack for assitance.
+See the #addons-pipeline channel on Slack for assistance.

 Publishing the Ion Core Extension
 ---------------------------------